TUW-GEO/rt1/doc/model_specification.rst

 Model Specification
 ====================

-TBD: what I am missing here is the concept of linear combinations of phase functions

-TBD: I also suggest to add a subsection on current limitations, where you could mention for instance that something like peak like delta functions are not represented yet.

 TBD: some more cross references to the literature would be good as well, but has lower priority I would say.